Collection: Thangka (Tangka)

 With the development of Thangka, numerous genres begin to emerge.
 New talents and new technique make Thangka more diversified and now Thangka is widely loved by people both at home and abroad, and is also known as a wonder of China's national art.
 By worshiping Thangka, one can pray for peace all year round, favorable weather, or to be transcended to the Pure Land.

-The origin and development of Thangka (Tangka)
+The Origin and Development of Thangka (Tangka)

 The painting history in Tibet can be traced back to more than 2000 years ago if murals are included.
 However, Thangka didn't appear until 7th century when Sontzen Gampo established the Tubo Dynasty.
 After unifying Tibet, Sontzen Gampo consolidated his empire through marriage with Princess Chizun of Nepal and Princess Wencheng of Han.
 The two princesses brought Buddhism into Tibet and built palace buildings such as Jokhang Temple and Ramoche Temple.
 According to the book "Catalogue of Jokhang Temple" written by the Fifth Dalai Lama, King Dharma (Sontzen Gampo) painted a statue of the White Ram Goddess with his own nasal blood and that was the first Thangka in the world.
 It is said that this first Thangka was hidden in the sculpture of the White Ram Goddess's stomach when Trulku Guozhuxi was making it.
 Therefore, It can be confirmed that Thangka painting was a new art form that emerged during the Sontzen Gampo period.